Part 4 — The Copper Cloth

 I stifled a laugh.
 Ahead of us, a rebel nudged her friend, and they both glanced towards the bush.
 Greg glowered and gestured for Luther to join us.

 “See,” Fi whispered, “The rebellion isn’t just this group.
 It’s the entire forest.”
-And at that, Greg began to look kind of pale.

 And then we spilled over each other, Luther falling and grabbing at me, me starting to trip, and Greg half trying to help, half trying to keep us from taking him down with us.
 As he stumbled, Greg bumped one of the rebels walking near us, and that rebel dropped her pack, which spilled open before us.

-Inside, on top of all of her other stuff, there was a small, copper-colored handkerchief.
-It gleamed even in the dark, and I could see some embroidery that I couldn’t quite read before she scooped up her bag and closed it.
+Inside, on top of all of her other stuff, was a small, copper-colored handkerchief.

-I picked myself up as well, offering Luther a hand, and I was starting to try to catch up with Fi again when I noticed the look on Greg’s face.
+I picked myself up, and I was about to try to catch up with Fi again when I noticed the look on Greg’s face.
 He was stock still, staring ahead at the rebel and her bag.
-Then, he began to walk again next to Luther and me, but I could tell something had changed.
-He was excited.
-Like, really excited.

 “You think it’s—” Luther started, but Greg cut in.